TestCase

 c=9

-and the method which uses the INI file:
+and the method that uses the INI file:

 /**